 The most important thing to remember when facing an HMRC tax investigation is to get professional representation.

 Bear in mind that HM Revenue & Customs has many years of know-how at being “the Tax Man”.

-We have outlined below the course an investigation will take:
+We have outlined below the course an enquiry will take:

 If you are under a personal tax investigation, they will send you a letter and will ask you to supply them with a range of business records.

 DO NOT submit anything before consulting with, or appointing a tax specialist.

 We advise that you DO NOT even contact them until you have had professional advice and ensure your interests are protected.

 Use the old Yorkshire idiom; “When in doubt, say nowt.”